 Here’s my top 5 cheap eats in Stockholm, Sweden – because everyone knows you can do some serious damage to your bank balance if you intend to consume enough to stay alive while exploring Scandinavia.

-We actually returned to Sweden’s beautiful capital, one of our favourite cities, as the second destination on our honeymoon (after Gothenburg).
-We knew we’d be spending a lot in our next destination (Reykjavik) so we tried to rein in the old eating budget, which is how we came to end up doing lots of research looking for cheap eats in the city.
+We actually returned to Sweden’s beautiful capital, one of my favourite cities, as the second destination on our honeymoon (after Gothenburg).
+We knew we’d be spending a lot in our next destination (Reykjavik) so we tried to rein in the old eating budget, which is how I came to end up doing lots of research looking for cheap eats in the city.

 So I’ve noted down for you some of the amazing things we ate and drank – all without breaking the bank.
 Yes, that rhymes.
 You’re welcome.

 Read on for our top picks of some cheap eats in Stockholm – and of course, the best brunch I’ve ever eaten that I think I’ve bored everyone I know talking about ever since…

 1. Alskade Traditioner: for the best brunch in Stockholm

 I’d already clocked this amazing-looking little café in the trendy and ever-so-slightly hipster district of Södermalm, which is also my favourite area of Stockholm.
 It’s called Alskade Traditioner and had a bicycle in the window.
 What more could you ask for?
 A retro interior, milkshakes and bacon waffles.
 That’s what.
 And it had all of these things and more.